 Create a Killer Headline

-Write a headline that communicates value at first glance.
+Write a powerful headline that communicates value at first glance.
 The headline is one-half of your landing page copy.
 Make it big, strong and clear.
 A few formulas to write a highly-converting headline include:

 Make a Promise You Can Fulfil